abhishekgupta311287/swof/README.md

 - Expose API to deal with the list of engineers and to generate a shift schedule
 - Create a very simple UI/presentation layer

+#### Assumptions
+- Schedule needs to be generated from present working day.
+- If present day is a non working day, then it generates schedule from the next upcoming working day.
+- Schedule is generated for two weeks for 10 engineers.
+- Schedule is genarted with 2 shifts per day.
+- Schedule is generated with at most 1 half day shift and at least 1 full day support per engineer in two weeks.
+- Workings days are considered from Monday to Friday.

 ##   UI/Presentation Layer
 - https://abhishekgupta311287.github.io/swof/
 or